-2023-2024 ERAS Residency Application Guide
+2026-2027 ERAS Residency Application Guide

 This means the application components are quite different from your original medical school application.
 They must reflect a sense of maturity, growth, and deepened dedication to medicine.
-Continue reading our ERAS residency application guide, which covers the following topics:

 An Introduction to the Electronic Residency Application Service (ERAS)

-The Electronic Residency Application Service (ERAS) is the centralized online application service applicants use to deliver their application and supporting documents to residency programs.
+The Electronic Residency Application Service (ERAS) is the centralized online application service applicants use to deliver their applications and supporting documents to residency programs.
 ERAS streamlines the application process for applicants as well as their Designated Dean’s Office, letter of recommendation authors, and program directors.

 The 4 ERAS Applications: